winterstein/elasticsearch-java-client/README.md

 ## Why?

-ElasticSearch has an internal Java interface, so why have a client library?
+ElasticSearch has an internal Java interface (and indeed, an internal low-level Java client) -- so why have a client library?

 1. The HTTP API is more stable than the native Java interface.
 2. Using a native Java client can complicate the task of configuring ElasticSearch.
+3. The internal interface and client are tightly bound to the cluster configuration.

 ## Versions